-Suze Yalof Schwartz, CEO and founder of Unplug Meditation, recommends another breathing exercise, which is called the 16-second breath (or some police officers use it and call it combat breathing).
+Suze Yalof Schwartz, CEO and founder of Unplug Meditation, recommends another breathing exercise, which is called the 16-second breath (or, as some police officers who use it call it, combat breathing).
 "All you do is when you notice your mind is very busy or you're feeling activated and stressed, you just stop what you're doing," she explains.
 "Step one: Breathe in through your nose for four seconds.
 Step two: Hold your breath for four seconds.
-Step three: Audible exhale out for four seconds.
+Step three: Audibly exhale out for four seconds.
 And step four: Hold for four seconds."

 Whichever breathing method or exercise you use, just the simple act of being mindful of your breath and taking the time to do so can have a calming effect.